FTEM Fuel Treatment Data Sources Technical Documentation

 Creating a Common Standard

-Combining NFPORS and FACTS polygon data into the FTEM Integrated Point and Polygon Fuels Treatment Layers was accomplished by using the National Wildfire Coordinating Group (NWCG) data standard for fuels treatments to identify the minimum attributes required the use of fuel treatment data.
+Combining IFPRS, NFPORS, and FACTS polygon data into the FTEM Integrated Point and Polygon Fuels Treatment Layers was accomplished by using the National Wildfire Coordinating Group (NWCG) data standard for fuels treatments to identify the minimum attributes required the use of fuel treatment data.
 NWCG standards provide specifications for data that enable common usage across wildland fire information systems (https://www.nwcg.gov/data-standards).
-After thoroughly reviewing FACTS and NFPORS polygon data, the FTEM team cross-walked treatment data from both sources to the standard and combined the resulting data from the respective systems to create a single service for all fuel treatment perimeters from both departments.
+After thoroughly reviewing FACTS, IFPRS, and NFPORS polygon data, the FTEM team cross-walked treatment data from both sources to the standard and combined the resulting data from the respective systems to create a single service for all fuel treatment perimeters from both departments.
 This methodology includes a process to remove duplicate polygon records and duplicate point records.

 The points within the FTEM Integrated Point and Polygon Fuels Treatment Layers are derived directly from NFPORS and maintain attribution as it exists in that system.
 No NWCG data standard for fuels treatment points currently exists, although the development of such a standard has been requested.
 This layer is filtered to remove those points that are already represented by polygons in the Interagency Fuels Treatments Polygon Service.